 Rape, sexual abuse, serial murder, incest, corruption… if aliens were to be transported to Earth and given The Girl With The Dragon Tattoo as a first book they would form a thoroughly bleak view of the human condition.
 Stieg Larsson’s psychological crime thriller caused a global sensation upon its posthumous publication, but that doesn’t lessen its creepy impact.
 Not a light read in any sense of the word.

 Marquis de Sade

-Although published in the early years of the 20th Century, Marquis de Sade’s unforgettable work was actually written in 1785.
+Although published in the early years of the 20th Century, the Marquis de Sade’s unforgettable work was actually written in 1785.
 Dealing with the immoral desires of four wealthy young men, de Sade takes the reader far beyond any cheeky and salacious avenue and into the territory of the insane, the unholy and wanton evil bloodlust.
-The anti-50 Shades of Grey, we implore you not to buy this book for your better half lest she (he) think you a tad bonkers.
+The anti-50 Shades of Grey, we implore you not to buy this book for your better half lest they think you a tad unhinged.

 The manner in which society can quickly descend into madness is a frightening concept.
 The manner in which this can seemingly happen at any strata – in this case a bunch of well-heeled boys on a desert island – is even more shocking.
 William Golding’s allegorical novel questions the very essence of human nature – are we good or evil? – and does so in the form of a boy’s own adventure novel.
 Have we really come that far from our savage ancestors?
 A shocking – and petrifying – piece of fiction.

 Cock & Bull